 2008-2009 | The Universal journey

-In March 2008 we signed to Mercury Records (part of Universal Music Group) and the drama truly began.
+In March 2008, Skint & Demoralised recorded a BBC Radio 1 live session for Steve Lamacq at Maida Vale Studios in London.
+A few weeks later, we signed to Mercury Records (part of Universal Music Group) and the drama truly began.
 In the June, we flew to New York City to record with The Dap-Kings at Daptone Studios in Brooklyn.
 The Dap-Kings had recently completed sessions on Mark Ronson’s ‘Version’ and Amy Winehouse’s ‘Back To Black’.
-Our debut album ‘Love, And Other Catastrophes‘ was then completed at RAK Studios in London over the summer.
+Skint & Demoralised debut album ‘Love, And Other Catastrophes‘ was then completed at RAK Studios in London over the summer.

 Debut single ‘The Thrill of Thirty Seconds’ was released on 17 November 2008, limited to 500 copies of a 7″ single.
 It was Colin Murray’s Track Of The Week on Radio 1 and led to a handful of “Next Big Thing” accolades including Q, The Sunday Times Culture and The Guardian.

 Second single ‘This Song Is Definitely Not About You‘ was supported by a Skint & Demoralised UK headline tour in February 2009, as the accolades and media acclaim continued to swell.
 This single was followed by ‘Red Lipstick’ in July 2009, which was set to be the “summer smash” that saw Skint & Demoralised breakthrough into the mainstream.

 Despite heavy airplay on BBC Radio 1, 6Music and other stations, as well as strong media coverage and even an interview on ITV’s ‘Loose Women’, the single failed to hit the Top 40 and our Universal journey was effectively over.
 Yep, it was that simple.